-The SPEA curriculum is divided into five categories-Common Ground, SPEA Preparation, Electives, Public Affairs Core, and a Major area.
+The SPEA curriculum is divided into five categories-Common Ground, SPEA Preparation, Electives, Public Affairs Core and a Major area.
 For students who enter Indiana University Bloomington in June 2011 or after, Common Ground and SPEA Preparation are required.
 SPEA General Education is in effect for students who matriculated to Indiana University Bloomington prior to Spring 2011 or before.

-See http://bulletins.iu.edu/iub/college/2016-2017/degree-requirements/index.shtml for updated requirements and a complete list of course options.
+See https://gened.indiana.edu/approved-courses/ index.html for updated requirements and a complete list of course options.